Do I need life insurance or critical illness insurance?

 Which type of insurance do I need?

-Although these products are quite similar, they are designed to cover different things.
-Life insurance is handy if you have a family who are financially dependent on you; perhaps a partner or children.
+Although life and critical illness insurance are quite similar, they are designed to cover different things.
+Life insurance is helpful if you have a family who are financially dependent on you; perhaps a partner or children.
 This is because the life insurance payout can be used to support them when you’re no longer around.
 Often people take out life insurance to cover their mortgage, providing peace of mind that any remaining debt will be paid off, should the worst happen.
 This helps to reduce the financial stress faced by the family at an already emotionally stressful time.

 Life insurance can also be used to cover the costs of your funeral, or you may decide that the payout should go to a loved one as a gift.